Weak Error Estimates of Ergodic Approximations for Monotone Jump-diffusion SODEs: Introduction

 \section{Introduction}

-While stochastic differential equations (SDEs) driven by Gaussian noise find prominent applications in physics, finance, engineering, and various scientific fields, real-world systems are frequently subject to event-driven uncertainties.
-Such phenomena necessitate modeling through jump components \cite{CT04,Rong05}.
-For instance, the stock price movements can be subject to sudden, significant impacts caused by unpredictable events such as market crashes, central bank announcements, changes in credit rating, etc. Since the exact solutions of nonlinear SDEs with jumps are rarely available, numerical methods have become a powerful tool for analyzing the behavior of the underlying problems.
+While SODEs driven by Gaussian noise are widely used in physics, finance, engineering, and other scientific fields, real-world systems are often exposed to event-driven uncertainties.
+Such phenomena necessitate the modeling through jump components \cite{Rong05}.
+For instance, stock prices can be subject to sudden, significant movements driven by unpredictable events such as market crashes, central bank announcements, and changes in credit ratings.
+Since exact solutions of nonlinear SODEs with jumps are rarely available, numerical methods have become a powerful tool for analyzing their behavior.

 The present paper concerns the weak error analysis of ergodic approximations for the following jump-diffusion SODEs: